Live dealers: how it works

 Leading providers such as Evolution, Playtech, Pragmatic Live have studios around the world: Malta, Romania, Latvia, Philippines, Georgia, etc.

-1. A player enters a live game through a casino
+1. The player enters the live game through the casino

 2. Sees the dealer live